 In 2013 Travers sold the winery to new owners: Charles and Ali Banks, (former owners of Screaming Eagle) along with Jay Schottenstein and his son Joey; the Schottenstein retail business is overseen by their parent company, Schottenstein Stores based in the Columbus International Air Center business park next to the John Glenn Columbus International Airport in Columbus, Ohio.
-Schottenstein Stores owns parts of several retail companies including Designer Shoe Warehouse (DSW) and American Eagle Outfitters, Consolidated Stores (today known as Big Lots) and Cold Stone Creamery among other brands.
-And they own many shopping centers, grocery stores and several factories.
-Their family name graces The Schottenstein Center at Ohio State University, also in Columbus.
+Schottenstein Stores owns parts of several prominent retail companies including Designer Shoe Warehouse (DSW), American Eagle Outfitters, Consolidated Stores (today known as Big Lots) and Cold Stone Creamery among other brands.
+And they own numerous shopping centers, grocery stores and several factories.

 Charles Banks is no longer involved with Mayacamas Vineyards.
 The last we heard, Bob moved down to Southern California and is retired.
-And after the transition in ownership, production spaces were carefully restored – improving cleanliness while respecting the historical layout and heritage of the cellar.
+And after the transition in ownership, production spaces were carefully and thoughtfully restored – improving cleanliness while most importantly, respecting the historical layout and heritage of the cellar.

 The wine is eventually transferred into large wooden casks called foudrés, some of which date back to the 1920s.
 Mayacamas is not a proponent of new oak in their wines as their philosophy is let the wine speak for itself.
 As a result, the wines are aged in primarily older oak barrels.
 During our first visit we immediately noticed their bottling line due to its age; it dated from the 1940’s (perhaps since replaced under the current ownership?).
 The majority of the grapes used for their wines comes from on the property with a focus on Chardonnay and Cabernet Sauvignon.
 Some grapes are still purchased from select Mt.
 Veeder vineyard sites with a goal to eventually became an estate only producer.